devhowyalike/rapgpt/COMMUNITY_FEATURE_SUMMARY.md

 ### Profile Privacy:

 1. Visit your own profile via "My Profile" link in user menu
-2. Click "Make Profile Private" button
+2. Click "Make Profile Public" button to make profile visible to others
-3. Profile still appears in Community but no battles visible to others
+3. Profile still appears in Community but no battles visible to others unless profile is public
-4. Click "Make Profile Public" to reverse
+4. Click "Make Profile Private" to reverse

 ### Viewing Others: